 Harwood Heights is a somewhat small village located in the state of Illinois.
 With a population of 8,635 people and three constituent neighborhoods, Harwood Heights is the 244th largest community in Illinois.

 Harwood Heights real estate is some of the most expensive in Illinois, although Harwood Heights house values don't compare to the most expensive real estate in the U.S.

 Harwood Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harwood Heights is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Harwood Heights who work in office and administrative support (13.28%), sales jobs (13.13%), and maintenance occupations (8.62%).
+There are especially a lot of people living in Harwood Heights who work in office and administrative support (15.91%), sales jobs (11.92%), and management occupations (9.19%).

 Also of interest is that Harwood Heights has more people living here who work in computers and math than 95% of the places in the US.

+Harwood Heights is a somewhat ethnically-diverse village.
 The people who call Harwood Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harwood Heights residents report their race to be White, followed by Asian.
 Harwood Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.33% of the village’s residents.
-Important ancestries of people in Harwood Heights include Italian, German, Irish, and Serbian.
+People of Hispanic or Latino origin account for 13.54% of the village’s residents.
+Important ancestries of people in Harwood Heights include Italian, German, Irish, and Greek.

 The most common language spoken in Harwood Heights is English.
 Other important languages spoken here include Polish and Spanish.